Seabrook

 Seabrook features high concentrations of family households, with a higher-than-average median household size

 Family households account for 82.2% of all households, including 46.5% couples with children, 22.3% couples without children, and 12.5% single parent families.
 Non-family households constitute the remaining 17.8%, with lone person households at 15.6% and group households comprising 2.0%.
-The median household size is 2.9 people, which is larger than the Greater Melbourne average of 2.5.
+The median household size is 2.9 people, larger than the Greater Melbourne average of 2.5.

 Frequently Asked Questions - Households